firebird-finance/firebird-docs/docs/BSCFAQ.md

 ![enter image description here](https://miro.medium.com/max/700/1*a81g73R8alhkV0TL9CPsng.png)

-**PLATFORM AND PARTNERSHIP**
+<p align="center">PLATFORM AND PARTNERSHIP</p>

-**9) What are the advantages of BSC long-term for the project?**
+**9) What are the advantages of BSC long-term for the project?**3

 Cheaper gas costs on BSC will allow us to demonstrate our unique multistrat + auto-rebalance tech for vSafe, as well as vPegSwap.
 There are also plans to upgrade FaaS to create projects from scratch - vLaunch and to start vLend on BSC.
 We will also be one of first projects with complete infrastructure on BSC which should give us first mover advantage

-**10) Will it be Cross Heco?
+**10) Will it be Cross Heco?**

-BSC is just the first of chains that we will expand to, and depending on ease of integration several more are under consideration, including Heco.**
+BSC is just the first of chains that we will expand to, and depending on ease of integration several more are under consideration, including Heco.

 **11) Do I need ETH in my wallet to pay for the gas on BSC?**

-No, BNB is native currency of BSC, just like ETH is of Ethereum.
-In order to initiate any transaction on BSC you need to hold BNB in your wallet.
+No, BNB (Bep20) is native currency of BSC, just like ETH is of Ethereum.
+In order to initiate any transaction on BSC you need to hold BNB (Bep20) in your wallet.
 You can get BNB by buying it from Binance, FTX or BKEX

 **12) Where can I learn more about BSC?**